 - Deconstructed with Britta and Blade:

 - Anti-Climax: The Dean's plot to get Troy to join Laybourne's school ends rather abruptly when Troy flatly tells him no. Although considering the Dean's 'plot' appears to have basically been show up at Troy's apartment in pyjamas, hang around for a while and then at some point ask him outright to join Laybourne's school, this is only to be expected.

-- Bastard Boyfriend: Blade, and Britta makes a crack which gets a reaction that suggests Jeff may be this to Annie.
+- Bastard Boyfriend: Blade (according to Britta), and Britta makes a crack which gets a reaction that Annie wishes Jeff were this.